octochamp/EhfmApp/README.md

 Mobile Android/iOS app for Edinburgh community radio station **ehfm.live**.
 Slowly being built using React Native.
 Initial goal is just a player and now/next schedule, new features to be added as/when/if desired.

 # Todo
+- ## Use images pulled in from Prismic in RadioPlayer.js
 - ## Interface layout styling
 - ## Bring in show images
 - ## Fix player behaviour when app is killed